obsoletestudio/spring2022/Session 1 - 08 May/README.md

 - correcting things if needed
 - factoring into two functions : drawSun() and drawEnvironment()

-### Assignment for next week
+### Assignments for next week

-creating an abstract shape that fits inside a square
+Draw your own landscape from abstract shapes
+- use different shape types : rect / circle / ellipse / line / triangle
+- use different colors from a color palette
+- use the width and height variable to position the objects
+- make some of the objects interactive